Skip to main content

 The Import External Payments feature lets you bring payment data from third-party platforms or bank feeds into eBECAS/EDMISS in a fast and simple way.
 It avoids manual entry and helps keep your records accurate.

-You can upload an Excel or CSV file, map the columns, review the data, and then run the import.
+You can upload an Excel or CSV file, map the columns, review the data, and then complete the import.

-This is ideal for colleges that need a quick method to record payments received from external systems.
+This feature is ideal for colleges that need an efficient way to record payments received from external systems.

 Prepare the File for Import